Class of 2016

 Chelsea was born and raised in the Los Angeles area and has lived in New York City for two years.

-After graduation, her interest in the link between financial stability and workplace fairness led her to Ritz Clark & Ben-Asher LLP, a plaintiff-side labor and employment law firm in New York City.
-She provided support for employment discrimination and wrongful termination cases, among others, during her time there as a paralegal.
+Before law school, Pooja worked as a paralegal at Ritz Clark & Ben-Asher LLP, a plaintiff-side employment law firm in New York City.
+She provided support for employment discrimination and wrongful termination cases, among others, during her year there.

 Sullivan & Cromwell Scholar